 Gumbuya World is another huge theme park with water slides, a wave pool and a lazy river.
 It’s a 50-minute drive from the CBD.

-27. Eat outdoors
+24. Eat outdoors

 Eat your way through Melbourne’s outdoor foodie playgrounds.

 Grazeland in Spotswood is open Friday to Sunday.
-There are DOZENS of food trucks serving everything from Korean twist potatoes to African BBQ to burgers and fairy floss.
+There are dozens of food trucks serving everything from Korean twist potatoes to African BBQ to burgers and fairy floss.
 There’s always live music every weekend and kid-friendly activities like face painting.

 Over in the north, Welcome to Thornbury is food truck heaven, with seating for 1,500 people.
 Make your way through the food stalls, hang out in the beer garden and try your luck on the retro arcade games.